 On this page you will find details of our Pupil Premium Strategy.
-The strategy aims to overcome the identified barriers to educational achievement faced by our scholars.
-The effectiveness of this strategy will be continually evaluated, and a report of the effectiveness of the previous year’s spending will be published here also.
+The strategy aims to help scholars to overcome the barriers to education achievement we have identified.
+The effectiveness of this strategy will be continually evaluated, and a report of the effectiveness of the previous year’s spending will also be published here.

 Our Mission Statement: